IvanLeffalle/IvanLeffalle/README.md

 🚀 Certified in Web and Computer Programming
 🌱 Passionate about creating impactful and efficient software solutions

-🎓 Dentist Graduate of the Universidad Nacional del Nordeste, Argentina

 🌟 Embracing Change: Transitioning from dentistry to tech has been an exciting journey, driven by curiosity and resilience.
 I thrive on adapting to new challenges, transforming them into opportunities for growth, and continuously learning in a dynamic industry.